GazzaBombata/final-project/README.md

 This project is a web application built with React and Node.JS/Express.
 It uses a variety of libraries and tools such as Redux, Userfront, Axios, Bcrypt, CORS, date-fns, dotenv, Grommet, JOSE, Multer, MySQL2, polished, React Calendar, React Helmet, React Query, React Redux, React Router DOM, Redux Persist, Sequelize, Styled Components, and UUID.
 The live website is hosted on GCP (App Engine).

+It is a showcase project of a FullStack webapp, simulating a basic SaaS that allws restaurant owners to register on the platform and receive table regirsavations from thei customers.
 ## Installation

 Before starting, make sure you have Node.js and npm installed on your machine.